HackerMaestro/Terminal-Emulator/README.md

 # Terminal-Emulator
-Version 5.1 has now been released.
-The interface is now more easier to use!
+Version 6.0 has been released.
+More linux-like.
+Has a friendlier interface.